Atlanta Unsafe Apartment Complex Lawyer

 It is not necessary for the property owner to have caused the dangerous condition for them to be liable.
 Instead, it must be shown that the owner knew about the condition or would have known if reasonable inspections had been made.
 Even if an injury is caused by the criminal action of a third party, the landlord may be held liable for negligent security which allows the crime to occur.

-Work with an Atlanta Unsafe Living Conditions in Apartment Complexes Attorney
+Work with an Atlanta Unsafe Apartment Complex Lawyer

 When you pay rent for an apartment, you and your guests have the right to enjoy a safe environment.
 If your safety is compromised, you may be entitled to receive compensation to cover the losses caused by your injuries.